50 Latest Englan IELTS Topics

 The table chart illustrates the number employees and manufactures in both England and Wales from 1851 to 1901.
 Overall, the numbers of employees were dwindling whilst factories' numbers stayed roughly the same over the fifty-year period.
 Looking in closer detail to the table, it can be highlighted that the number of employees in 1851 was worth 477 100 for a total of 225 factories with a majority of males.
 A decade later, the number of factories jumped slightly to 227 with a noticeable decrease of employes, mainly composed by females, who represented 160 000 workers versus 131780 male workers.
 In 1871, the number of manufacturing facilities lifted overwhelmingly up, to nearly 3 times higher, with a steady decline for the employees’ number.
 However, men are this time more represented in the workers.
 This trend will continue until 1891, when the number of factories moved down from 721 in 1881 to 625 one decade later.
 With less workers and more males than females, the quantity of factories arrived to a point of 600 factories in 1901, involving a bottom of 61 000, concerning the total employee number.
 To conclude, we can say with confidence that throughout the second part of the 19st century, the number of factories increased with a significant decrease in the number of workers, no matter they are males or females.

-The table below gives information about changes in modes of travel in England between 1985 and 2000.
-Describe the information in the table and make comparisons where appropriate.
+the table below gives information about changes in modes of travel in England between 1985 and 2000. summarise the information by selecting and reproitng the main features, and make comparisons where relevant.

 The chart below shows the percentage of men and women who did various free time activities in England.